 To support Native communities that have been impacted by the ongoing COVID-19 pandemic, our Community Engagement team provided more than $800,000 in responsive grants to the following Native-led organizations: Chief Seattle Club, Duwamish Tribal Services, Mother Nation, Na’ah Illahee Fund, Native Action Network, Potlatch Fund, and Seattle Indian Health Board.
 Read more about the Gates Foundation’s support for Native communities.

 Housing Security and Homelessness

 In 2021, we wound down our Family Homelessness strategy after local counties made significant improvements to their crisis response systems.
 Because of their work, families who become homeless in the Puget Sound region are now spending less time in the system and are less likely to return to it once housed.
 The number of people becoming homeless, however, has only continued to rise.
-That’s why we joined with other public and private partners to launch Partnership for Zero, a new coalition working to dramatically reduce unsheltered homelessness in areas of King County.
+That’s why we joined with partners to support We Are In, a community coalition dedicated to preventing and ending homeless in King County.

 When the pandemic emerged in 2020, demand for food and other basic resources grew exponentially.
 In response, we supported several local food banks who were often serving double the number of people.
 A $1 million grant helped the Ballard Food Bank open their new home, and we also made grants to the Rainier Valley, South King County, White Center, and West Seattle Food Banks.